jfernandez37/fr3_ws/src/gear_place_interfaces/readme.md

 * `pick_up_gear` - XYZ values for the cartesian movements and the width of the object for the grasp function.
 These will be used to move to the gear and pick it up.
 * `move_to_conveyor` - XYZ value to move the robot to the conveyor belt.
 The robot then moves in the x and y direction, goes down to the conveyor belt, releases the gear, and moves back up.
 * `move_to_position` - Moves to an XYZ location with a given rotation for the gripper.
+* `put_gear_down` - Takes in a z value.
+Goes down the given z value minus an offset, opens the gripper, and moves back up the same z distance.